About the Waikato Foodbasket

 Welcome to the Waikato Foodbasket!

-This is a blog about celebrating and showcasing the delicious abundance of the Waikato region.
+Hi, I’m Alice.
+This is my blog celebrating the delicious local food of the Waikato region.

 Photo taken by Brooke Baker

-THE WAIKATO FOODBASKET MANIFESTO
+FOOD IN THE WAIKATO

-I think the Waikato should be famous for food, but it isn’t – yet.
+I think the Waikato region should be famous for food, but it isn’t – yet.
 Articles and books about New Zealand food tend to skip quickly through this part of the world.